Menu

 Bronze diabetes Other:1

-not provided, no assertion providedphenotyping onlyGenomeConnect, ClinGen-Variant identified in multiple participants and classified as Pathogenic.
+not provided, no classification providedphenotyping onlyGenomeConnect, ClinGen-Variant identified in multiple participants and classified as Pathogenic.
 GenomeConnect assertions are reported exactly as they appear on the patient-provided report from the testing laboratory.
 GenomeConnect staff make no attempt to reinterpret the clinical significance of the variant. -

 Computational scores